JessAyer/Cplusplus-and-Python/README.md

 # Summarize the project and what problem it was solving:
 The primary goal of this project was to show competency in combining languages.
 The project itself intakes a list of items and retuns the count for each items numerically and visually through a histogram.
 It is designed to help a store gain data on their daily sales of each product.
 This project uses both C++ and Python to demenstrate the individual strengths of each language and how combining them can be a powerful tool for a software engineer.

-# What did you do particularly well?:
+# What did you do particularly well?
 My project demonstrates an efficient code with a visually appealing output.
 It utilizes built in methods for both python C++ that streamline the code making it both managable and easy to read.
 It validates user input when selecting menue options are returnes error messages when recieving incorrect input.
 Using a switch in C++ eliminated excess lines of code.
 Taking advantage of pythons count method and ability to easily switch between a list and a set simplified the process each function needed to perform.

 # Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?